osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 ### dp-grpc

 The [dp-grpc repo](https://github.com/osprey-dcs/dp-grpc) contains the Data Platform API definition.
-It includes documentation for the Platform's data and service models, and a description of the gRPC "proto" files containing the API definition, which is provided in Section "Data Platform API" of this document.
+It includes documentation for the Platform's data and service models, and a description of the gRPC "proto" files containing the API definition, which is provided in [section "Data Platform API"](#data-platform-api) of this document.

 ### dp-service

 The [dp-service repo](https://github.com/osprey-dcs/dp-service) contains the Java code for implementations of the Data Platform services, including the shared frameworks used to build them.
-It includes documentation about those frameworks and the underlying MongoDB database schema utilized by the services, which is provided by Section "Data Platform Service Implementations" of this document.
+It includes documentation about those frameworks and the underlying MongoDB database schema utilized by the services, which is provided by [Section "Data Platform Service Implementations"](#data-platform-service-implementations) of this document.

 ### dp-web-app